Kitware/CMake/Help/prop_tgt/COMPATIBLE_INTERFACE_NUMBER_MIN.rst

 COMPATIBLE_INTERFACE_NUMBER_MIN
 -------------------------------

-Properties whose maximum value from the link interface will be used.
+Properties whose minimum value from the link interface will be used.

 The ``COMPATIBLE_INTERFACE_NUMBER_MIN`` property may contain a list of properties for this target whose minimum value may be read at generate